Bach: Goldberg Variations, BWV 988

 7th Variation (a 1 ovvero 2 Clav.)

-For two voices only—a nice, playful dialog between violin and cello.
+For two voices only—a nice, playful dialog between Frank Peter Zimmermann at the violin and Christian Poltéra at the cello.

 8th Variation (a 2 Clav.)

 Again for two voices only—this time, the second voice alternates between cello and viola.
 Very nice and entertaining, excellent playing.

 9th Variation (Canone alla Terza, a 1 Clav.)